DocReward: A Document Reward Model for Structuring and Stylizing: Introduction

-To achieve both comprehensiveness and textual-quality-agnosticism, we construct a multi-domain dataset, \dataname{}, consisting of 117K paired documents, covering 32 domains and 267 document types, with each pair consisting of a high-professionalism sample and its low-professionalism counterpart.
-The paired documents share identical content but differ in structure and style.
-The construction of \dataname{} consists of three phases: 1) \textit{Curating High-Quality Professional Documents.} We curate a set of high-quality documents with strong professionalism in structure and style, from various domains ($e.g.$, government, education, science, etc.) 2) \textit{Expanding Source Documents via Agents.} Next, we extract both the textual content and the rendered pages of the source documents.
-Subsequently, multiple generation agents are prompted to produce a new document that preserves the textual content of the original and adheres to appropriate structure and style.
-3) \textit{Ranking Documents.} When comparing a source document with its generated counterparts, the original human-authored version is always preferred.
-In other cases, we use the original professional document as a reference and employ GPT-5~\citep{openai2025gpt5} to rank document bundles by their structural and stylistic professionalism.
+To achieve this, we propose \modelname{}, a \textit{\textbf{Doc}ument \textbf{Reward} Model} specialized in assessing document professionalism in structure and style, as illustrated in~\autoref{fig:1}.
+The model is trained under a textual-quality-agnostic framework.
+Specifically, we construct \dataname{}, a multi-domain dataset of 117K document pairs across 32 domains and 267 types.
+Each pair comprises a high-professionalism sample and its low-professionalism counterpart; these documents share identical content but differ in structure and style.
+The construction of \dataname{} involves three phases: 1) \textit{Curating High-Quality Professional Documents.} We curate a collection of high-quality documents characterized by professional structure and style from diverse domains, such as government, education, and science.
+2) \textit{Expanding Source Documents via Agents.} Next, we extract the textual content and employ multiple generation agents to re-produce documents that preserve the original textual content while exploring diverse structural and stylistic variations.
+3) \textit{Ranking Documents.} The ranking labels are determined by a combination of human-verified heuristics and an oracle-based annotation method.
+This provides a scalable way to capture elements of structural and stylistic professionalism.

-Based on the constructed dataset, we train \modelname{} to take rendered document pages as inputs and output a score reflecting the document's professionalism in structure and style.
-The predicted scores of paired documents are optimized using the Bradley-Terry loss~\citep{bradley1952rank,ouyang2022training}, which penalizes violations of the annotated order.
+Based on the constructed dataset, we train \modelname{} to take rendered document pages as input and output a score reflecting the document's professionalism in structure and style.
+The predicted scores of paired documents are optimized using the Bradley-Terry loss~\citep{bradley1952rank,ouyang2022training}, which penalizes violations of the annotated ranking order.